johannt91/horiseon-refactor/README.md

 # Horiseon Services
 ## Code accessibility and search engine optimization

-- Added semantic elements for screen readers to allow accessibility for screen readers.
+- Added semantic elements to allow accessibility for screen readers.

-- Flow of CSS matches flow HTML
+- Flow of CSS matches flow of HTML.

 - Consolidated redunduncies in CCS.